shilpakarumanchi/Avada-e-commerce/README.md

 # Deep dive into insights
 ## Sales
 ![image](https://github.com/user-attachments/assets/89f311cd-918d-4df8-920d-b537be04c79b)
 - Avada e-commerce processed over 108K orders from 2019 to 2022, generating a total of $28M in sales revenue, with an average order value (AOV) of $260.
 - In terms of revenue, 2020 saw the highest at $10M, with an AOV of $300, followed by 2021 with $9M in revenue and an AOV of $255.
 However, the number of orders was higher in 2021 at 35K, compared to 33K in 2020.
-- The year-over-year (YOY) growth rate was the highest in 2020, with a 101% increase in the number of orders and a 163% increase in sales revenue.
+- - The year-over-year (YOY) growth rate was the highest in 2020, with a 101% increase in the number of orders and a 163% increase in sales revenue.
 - Overall, sales saw a significant boost from March to December 2020, likely driven by pandemic-related spending.
+- Lowest sales revenue was noticed during 2019 ($3.8M), followed by 2022 ($4.9M).
+-
 ### Seasonality
 ![Screenshot 2025-02-19 132918](https://github.com/user-attachments/assets/e832cee3-76d7-420b-b830-13d217a7d1d8)
 - Sales consistently increased in September and December each year, likely due to the back-to-school and holiday shopping seasons.
 - The lowest sales were observed between February and June, as well as in October, typically occurring right after the holiday and back-to-school periods.
+- However, this trend was less noticeable in 2022, as there was an overall decline in sales, with the final quarter of the year seeing sales drop below 2019 levels.
+-
 ### Product line
 ![image](https://github.com/user-attachments/assets/64e894d4-80ac-4a4f-8f9d-07eb1a6d7676)
 - The highest-grossing products overall are the 27-inch 4K gaming monitors, Apple AirPods, MacBook Air laptops, and ThinkPad laptops, which together account for $27M in revenue, representing 96% of total sales.